dancsomarci/Self-Driving-in-Duckietown/README.md

 Making a bot learn in a simulated environment to follow the lane as accurately as possible with different deep learning techniques.

-# Test Driving:
+# Links:

-Here is a preview of the controller, while driving on our own map: https://youtu.be/yeaDMzU-XvI
+* Here is a preview of the controller, while driving on our own map: https://youtu.be/yeaDMzU-XvI
+* Drive link, where we store the processed data: https://drive.google.com/drive/folders/1qC-w2b-WBtoXA9E3Cql4zntL-kaU6D7D?usp=sharing
+  * Data will be added later on to reach a big enough dataset.

 # Files: